 Learn how to draw a great looking Rose Bud with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Rose Bud drawing.

 "What’s in a name?
 That which we call a rose by any other name would smell as sweet."

 - Juliet, Romeo and Juliet by William Shakespeare

 There are about 100 different species of plants in the rose family.
 They are native to temperate areas in the Northern Hemisphere, namely in Asia, Europe, and North America.

 Many are cultivated by gardeners around the world for both their beauty and their sweet scent.

 In ancient Greece, the flower was associated with the goddess Aphrodite.
 In Rome, it became associated with the Virgin Mary - in fact, this is where the Rosary derives its name.